If you see a charge you don’t recognize and think it may be fraud, click here to learn more about how to take care of it.

 Charged for something you canceled or ordered something that never arrived?
 Follow the steps below:

-- The quickest way to resolve an issue with a merchant is often to get in touch with the merchant directly.
+- While optional, the quickest way to resolve an issue with a merchant is often to get in touch with the merchant directly.
 It may take Petal some time to investigate your claim while the merchant may be able to resolve it within a few days.

 - For tips on contacting the merchant, click here.